-The URA regulations stipulate that persons displaced from their residences or businesses as a result of acquiring real property for a federally assisted project or as a result of the demolition or conversion of a residential unit are entitled to relocation and moving costs payments and other assistance such as counseling, housing referrals and referrals to social service agencies.
+The URA implementing regulations stipulate that persons displaced from their residences or businesses as a result of acquiring real property for a federally assisted project or as a result of the demolition or conversion of a residential unit are entitled to relocation and moving costs payments and other assistance such as counseling, housing referrals and referrals to social service agencies.

-Section 104(d) regulations apply only to 1) low-to-moderate income (LMI) persons who become permanently displaced as a result of a federally assisted project or 2) the conversion of a LMI dwelling unit or the demolition of a LMI unit.
-Conversion occurs when unit is rehabilitated and the rents exceed Fair Market Rents after the rehabilitation or the unit is no longer available for housing.
+Section 104(d) regulations focus on the -loss of low/moderate income housing (both rental and owner occupied) in the community through demolition or conversion.
+Conversion occurs when a unit is rehabilitated and the rents exceed Fair Market Rents after the rehabilitation or the unit is no longer available for housing.
+Section 104(d) has two distinct components: